Viewing Shotgun Playlists in SyncSketch

 Once we received the script user information and updated your workspace you will be able to browse Shotgun Playlists within SyncSketch.
 Rest assured, your information will be stored safely in our database using a PBKDF2 algorithm with a SHA256 hash, as recommended by NIST.

-Within a project you will find the Shotgun Playlists Dialog under the "... more" menu.
+Within a project you will find the Shotgun Playlists Dialog by clicking on the Shotgun button in the upper right.

 The Shotgun Dialog allows you to browse your Shotgun Projects.
 Once you select your project, we will load all active playlists within the last 60 days.
 Fetching the playlist information is as easy as pressing the "Sync" button.
 The sync process will display a progress bar for better feedback.